| Scoop's notes in white: Great idea, humanistic attitude,

 -

-but it's pretty goddamn uplifting and worthy, and does more preaching
+determined to be uplifting and worthy, and does more preaching than

 comments in yellow: